ale93p/namb/ISSUE_TEMPLATE.md

 - [ ] Add a `platform` label: _what does this issue impact?_
 - [ ] Add a `type` label: _are you proposing a new feature, an enhancement for an existing one, or you encountered a bug?_

+_Please, delete this section before publishing the issue (and, of course, after completing the simple forementioned tasks)._

 #### Issue Description ####

 _Please explain what is the problem you encountered, or the missing feature you are proposing._